althaf-07/curriculum/src/machine_learning.md

 #### K-Nearest Neighbors (KNN)

 - Assumptions
-  - Similarity Assumption
-  - Appropriate Distance Metric
-  - Choice of K
+  - **Similarity Assumption***: The dataset should contain similar data points.
+  - Since KNN is a non-parametric model, it only has one specific assumption on their own.
+Still the general assumptions applies to KNN also.
 - Common Hyperparameters
+  - n_neighbors (k)
+  - weights
-  - Number of Neighbors
+  - metric
-  - Distance Metric (e.g., Euclidean, Manhattan)
-  - Weighting Method (Uniform, Distance)

 #### Decision Trees

 - Assumptions
-  - empty
+  - Since Decision Trees are non-parametric models, it doesn't have specific assumptions on their own.
+But still the general assumptions applies to Decision Trees also.
 - Common Hyperparameters
+  - criterion
+  - max_depth
+  - min_samples_split
-  - Max Depth
+  - min_samples_leaf
-  - Min Samples Split
+  - max_features
-  - Min Samples Leaf
+  - max_leaf_nodes
-  - Max Features
+  - splitter

 #### Naive Bayes